 Bull Breed Welfare

-In 2012 at Freshfields Animal Rescue in Liverpool we began our Bull Breed Welfare Initiative providing support with neutering and microchipping whilst promoting ‘responsible ownership’ to dog owners across Merseyside.
+In 2012 we began our Bull Breed Welfare Initiative providing advice and promoting responsible ownership to dog owners across Merseyside.

 So… what is a bull breed dog?

 The term ‘bull breed’ was originally used in reference to all dog breeds that are ‘bulldog like‘.
 In simple terms Bull dog breeds are a category of dogs that have some common characteristics, such as being compact, bold, confident, affectionate, and loyal They have a history of being bred for bull baiting, and many have Mastiff ancestors.

 Our pledge to help unwanted bull breed dogs!

 As an animal rescue, every day we face the challenge of the ever-growing number of dogs needing our help, many of which are bull breeds.
 They are being brought to our door as strays, added to our waiting lists or worse dumped around our Liverpool rescue centre.
 We receive numerous calls from members of the public and sometimes the authorities requesting help with bull breeds found straying too.

 Because these dogs are not personally known to us and because they are bred in such a way that despite their mostly gentle and loving natures, they often are not friendly towards or tolerant of their own kind, when admitting bull breeds we have no choice but to kennel them alone.
 For a rescue centre this means placing one dog in a space that could otherwise house two.

 Add to this the simple fact that most Staffordshire Bull Terriers, sensitive, people dependant individuals that they are, do not do well in a kennel environment, it becomes obvious that filling our kennels with bull breeds dogs is about as effective a solution to the ‘problem’ as placing a sticking plaster on a gunshot wound!